-1. Remove the used dome by pulling it off the receiver and discard.
+1. Remove the used dome by pulling it off the receiver and then discard it.
 This may require a bit of force.

 3. Check that the dome is securely mounted by carefully lifting the lower part of the dome and verifying that the collar completely covers the ribbed end of the receiver.